soundpress/RulesOfNYC/docs/c19/index.rst

 (a) For each affected worksite, the affected employer shall prepare and submit to the Department an initial compliance plan not later than November 15, 1994.

-(b) Plans submitted earlier than November 15, 1994, pursuant to the schedule set forth in § 8-08 below, shall be eligible for a reduction in fees as set forth in that section.
+(b) Plans submitted earlier than November 15, 1994, pursuant to the schedule set forth in 34 RCNY § 8-08 below, shall be eligible for a reduction in fees as set forth in that section.

 (c) A plan shall be deemed submitted upon receipt by the Department.